MCPAgentBench: A Real-world Task Benchmark for Evaluating LLM Agent MCP Tool Use: Evaluation

 Figure \ref{fig:tokenE} illustrates the results for Token Efficiency. qwen3-235b-a22b-instruct-2507 exhibits the highest Token Efficiency, significantly higher than Claude Sonnet 4.5 and glm-4.6, which rank second and third, respectively.
 This leading performance is attributed to qwen3-235b-a22b-instruct-2507's highest score under the TEFS metric combined with its "NoThinking" design.
 Conversely, gpt-5 records the lowest Token Efficiency, suggesting that the excessive "thinking" tokens generated by gpt-5 do not translate into effective scores.

 Figure \ref{fig:timeE} illustrates the results for Time Efficiency.
-Claude Sonnet 4.5 achieves the highest Time Efficiency, with glm-4.6 and qwen3-235b-a22b-instruct-2507 ranking second and third, respectively.
-The lowest Time Efficiency is recorded by gpt-5, which is consistent with the Token Efficiency results.
+Claude Sonnet 4.5 achieves the highest Time Efficiency, which is consistent with the earlier analysis of its aggressive parallel strategy selection. glm-4.6 and qwen3-235b-a22b-instruct-2507 rank second and third, respectively, while gpt-5 records the lowest Time Efficiency.
+These results are subject to external factors such as network latency and regional variations, which may lead to discrepancies during reproduction.
+To ensure result stability, the evaluation utilizes official APIs wherever possible.

+Overall, the evaluated models demonstrate varying capabilities across different benchmarking metrics.
+Claude Sonnet 4.5 achieves the top ranking in TFS, TEFS, and Time Efficiency, underscoring its superior proficiency in MCP tool use.
+Specifically, its aggressive parallel tool-invocation strategy yields distinct advantages in both execution speed and performance on parallel tasks.
+Conversely, other models—most notably the OpenAI series—exhibit a significant deficit in parallel tool-use capability, resulting in substantial score reductions under the stricter TEFS evaluation dimension.